joric/arduino-bitcoin-miner/README.md

 BFGMiner specific:

 * BFGMiner tests block with nonce 0x000187a2 first.
 Since we need to test only 100258 values the reply should be instant.
-* It sends special work (2e4c8f91...) to determine number of cores (work division).
+* Sends special work (2e4c8f91...) to determine number of cores (work division).
 Nonce 0x04c0fdb4 means single core.
-* If no data sent back in ~11.3 seconds (full cover time on 32bit range at 380MH/s FPGA) miner sends another work.
+* If no data sent back in ~11.3 seconds (full cover time on 32bit range at 380MH/s FPGA), sends another work.

 Read more about the protocol here: http://en.qi-hardware.com/wiki/Icarus#Communication_protocol_V3